kjph/sqlenergy/doc/about.rst

 The Python application allows for control over which tables to select, their formatting, thresholding values, and what type of energy source the table represents.
-With this information a TimeSeries object is created, effectively a matrix where the rows represent the time axis, and the columns represent the various net energy consumptions for each unique source type.
+With this information a TimeSeries object is created.

+The TimeSeries object is effectively a matrix where the rows represent the time axis, and the columns represent the various net energy consumptions for each unique source type.